Learn how to install and configure Microsoft Teams with AV Redirection media optimizations on Azure Virtual Desktop

 You can now start testing the new software without being part of any private previews.
 This feature has been one that was long on the waiting list for customers and has now been released!

-In this article, I’ll describe the initial steps to install Teams per-machine with the new AV redirection (WebRTC) AV redirection client as part of your (custom) Windows Virtual Desktop – Windows 10 single or – multi-session session hosts.
+In this article, I’ll describe the initial steps to install Teams per-machine with the new AV redirection (WebRTC) AV redirection client as part of your (custom) Azure Virtual Desktop – Windows 10 single or – multi-session session hosts.

 Table of Contents